How to Guides

 https://www.istockphoto.com/

-Trodden-in mud, dropped food, pet accidents, and dried nail polish are among the many types of solid matter that are tough to shift once they've landed on your carpet.
-A simple solution is to use the edge of a plastic card or a dull knife to lift the sticky lump away.
+Trodden-in mud, food, pet accidents and dried nail polish are among the many types of solid matter that are tough to shift once they've landed on your carpet.
+A simple way to remove this is by scraping it off with something blunt that will lift the sticky lump away.
 Work gently and patiently to avoid tearing the carpet fibres.
+Never try to remove solids by rubbing.
+This will simply push the dirt deeper into the fibres and make the staining much more severe.
+Avoid using hot water as well.
+Rather than shifting the solids, it will spread the grime and set into the carpet.

 Essential additional tools

-A lint roller is something every home should have.
-These inexpensive little gadgets are perfect for cleaning up crumbs, dirt trodden-in from outdoors and the bigger bits of detritus that accumulate on carpets.
+A lint roller is an essential product every home should have.
+These inexpensive little gadgets are perfect for cleaning up crumbs, dirt trodden-in from outdoors and the bigger bits of debris that accumulate on carpets.

 A window-cleaning squeegee is another household tool that comes in handy on carpets, especially if you have furry friends in the house.
-Dampen the rubber edge, and it will pick up pet hairs faster than you can say Fido.
+By dampening the rubber edge, the squeegee will pick up pet hairs quicker.

 More carpet cleaning tips and tricks

-• Distilled white vinegar.
-A mixture of one part vinegar to three parts cold tap water is excellent for removing many types of stain and absorbing smells.
-However, it's essential to test it first on a hidden part of the carpet (under the sofa perhaps) to double-check that it won't cause damage or make the colour run.
-Always rinse the vinegar away with plenty of cold water afterwards, otherwise it could cause a stain.
+• Distilled white vinegar - Mix one part vinegar to three parts cold water to remove many types of stain and absorbing smells.
+Add the mixture to a spray bottle & use it to spray the soiled area and leave for 5-10 minutes depending on how tough the stain is.
+Blot the area with a clean towel until the stain lifts and starts to dry.
+It's essential that you test it first on a hidden part of the carpet (under the sofa perhaps) to double-check that it won't cause damage or make the colour run.

 • Baking soda (AKA bicarbonate of soda) is brilliant for removing oily stains and pet urine from carpets.
-First, sprinkle it plentifully over the stained area and just leave it to absorb the worst of the stain and smell.
-Then, vacuum up the soda and whatever is left behind.
+Sprinkle plenty over the stained area and leave it to absorb the worst of the stain and smell.
+Afterwards, vacuum up the soda and whatever is left behind.

 About the Author